 Figure out What Needs to Get Moved

-The first step is to sort, shrink (as in getting rid of of stuff) then pack.
+The first step is to sort, shrink (as in getting rid of stuff) then pack.
 Sorting through your things and selecting only the stuff you need will help when it comes to packing.

 If you're only packing a few items - items that you don't want to pack in the moving truck - then determine what can be packed into a box, what is fragile, and the stuff that won't break no matter what.
 I always pack and move our electronics by car since they're heavy and can cost a lot to move, and because they're fragile and require some tender-loving care.
 If you do want to move electronics in your car, remember that if you're moving long distance, you'll need to stop overnight.
 So make sure your electronics are safe from theft.

 Use Overhead Carriers

 The first trick to packing more in your car is to pack it on the outside.
 Overhead carriers are the best invention for people on the move.
-They allow you to store your cargo safely and easily while ensuring that they're secure from the weather and are protected should be have to spend a night on the road.
+They allow you to store your cargo safely and easily while ensuring that they're secure from the weather and are protected should you have to spend a night on the road.

 Vacuum Storage Bags